memolog/mean-edge/README.md

 If You want to stop docker components, execut ```docker-compose stop``` or Control+C in the terminal.

+### Separate role between client and server
+- server: render an agnostic data and cache it
+- client: render authenticated or user/device specific data

 ### What I like to do next
 - [ ] use material design with polymer
 - [ ] routing with Angular new router